 - Note that, while you are not prohibited from making a non-anonymous version available online before the start of the anonymity period, this does make double-blind reviewing more difficult to maintain, and we therefore encourage you to wait until the end of the anonymity period.
 Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for “short” (i.e., conference-length) papers.

-Authors resubmitting a paper that has been rejected from another venue are invited to submit alongside their paper the previous version of the paper, the reviews and an author response.
-This is strictly optional.
-It is designed to mimic the revise-and-resubmit procedure underlying journals like TACL, and this trial for EMNLP will help to inform potential changes to the review process under consideration for future EMNLP and ACL conferences.
+Authors resubmitting a paper that has been rejected from another venue are invited to submit alongside their paper the previous version of the paper, the reviews and an author response, following the procedure introduced at EMNLP last year.
+This is optional.
+It is designed to mimic the revise-and-resubmit procedure underlying journals like TACL.
 We expect that the fact that a paper was rejected from another venue will not necessarily affect the paper’s decision in a negative way, but is likely to be beneficial to authors who believe they have addressed the problems identified, and can argue strongly for how the paper has been improved.
-The prior reviews will not be seen by reviewers, but be used as part of the EMNLP decision process, primarily by area chairs and program chairs in review quality control, resolving disagreements between reviewers, and in deciding borderline papers.
+The prior reviews will not be seen by reviewers, but be used as part of the EMNLP 2021 decision process, primarily by area chairs and program chairs in review quality control, resolving disagreements between reviewers, and in deciding borderline papers.

-To foster reproducibility, authors will be asked to answer all questions from the following Reproducibility Checklist during the submission process.
-Authors are not required to meet all criteria on the checklist, but rather check off the criteria relevant to their submission.
-The answers will be made available to the reviewers to help them evaluate the submission.
-Reviewers will be expressly asked to assess the reproducibility of the work as part of their reviews.
+During the submission process, authors will be asked to answer the questions from the Reproducibility Checklist.
+The checklist is intended as a reminder to help the authors improve reproducibility of their papers.
+The papers are not required to meet all reproducibility criteria listed.
+However, the answers will be made available to the reviewers.
+Reviewers will be asked to assess the reproducibility of the work as part of their reviews.

 For all experiments with hyperparameter search: